tumagonx/nwjs_docs_old/Building-node-webkit.md

     gclient sync

+_On OSX you'll see error messages reporting `cycle in .gyp file dependency graph detected`.
+It can be ignored because `gclient` wants to run `gyp_chromium` without a switch we need.
+Please move on to the `Build` section._

 Assume you store code under `node-webkit` folder, after all code is downloaded by gclient, our final directory architecture will be like:

     node-webkit/